hellerdejanuar/holbertonschool-higher_level_programming/README.md

-This repo contains projects on Python and JSON for Holberton School
+This repository contains projects on Python and JSON for Holberton School